rap-lab-org/public_pwto/README.md

 * Run pip3 install for any missing packages, e.g. sympy.

 * File run_example.py provides an entry point to the PWTO implementation.

+### Run SImulation

+* Create a sperate workspace and copy "/src" in "/simulation_pkg" to your workspace.

+* Build the packages in the workspace.

+* Change the <uri> in "/src/bring_up/world/random32_map.world" to your local path.

+* run the simulation by `roslaunch bring_up rosbot_bringup_random32.launch` to launch Gazebo and Rviz.

+* run the trajectory tracking by `roslaunch bring_up rosbot_traj_tracking.launch`.

+* To plot the trajectory tracking results, run `python3 plot_traj.py`.
+Changing the 'traj_load_path' and 'traj_save_path' if necessary.